OfferZen-Community/root-chatbot/readme.md

 ## Prep Checklist

 Before you come to the Make Day, there are a couple of basics you need to have under your belt.
-Complete the items on this checklist and you’ll be ready to take on the challenges of building Insurtech bots.
+Complete the items on this checklist and you’ll be ready to take on the challenges of building Insurtech bots at the Make Day.
 If you get stuck on any of these, please shout in Make Slack.

 - Join [Make Slack Team](https://join.slack.com/t/offerzen-make/shared_invite/enQtMzA0NzkzODYyNTQ1LTA5OTY4MzI2OWM5NThmODM1MWYyYmJiMThhMWNlMmM1ZTRkZGM0NDBkNTQzYTFkYjY3MTQ4YTljMmYwOWY3ZWY)
 - FICA your Root account and get access